Randomization Tests to Assess Covariate Balance When Designing and Analyzing Matched Datasets: Simulations

-In short, designs that account for strong covariate balance can be leveraged to provide more precise causal analyses than standard approaches.
-This additional precision is substantial if researchers can match on relevant covariates.
+In summary, our test can assess standard experimental designs like complete randomization and paired randomization, as well as nuanced designs like constrained randomization.
+When matched datasets exhibit high levels of covariate balance, complete randomization and paired randomization analyses can be conservative, and designs that account for strong covariate balance can provide more precise causal analyses.
+However, using a precise experimental design like paired randomization or constrained randomization should be proceeded with caution, because it can harm inferential results if there are still substantial biases due to covariate imbalances that were not accounted for in the matching stage.
+Nonetheless, the additional precision from precise experimental designs can be substantial if researchers match on relevant covariates.
 In particular, subject-matter expertise often guides researchers towards balancing certain covariates that are deemed relevant a priori.
 In Section \ref{s:realDataAnalysis}, we revisit a causal analysis conducted by \cite{keele2017black}, who used matching to target balancing certain covariates.
-We will demonstrate how our randomization-based approach can provide a more precise analysis for this application.
+We will demonstrate how our randomization test can assess the type of experimental design their matched dataset approximates, and how a constrained randomization design can improve precision for this application.